dioptre/emrc/README.md

 * Alt Payment system - could be something like Filecoin, could be a sidechain on the lightning network with takebacks for unfulfilled promises - sidechains could be implemented with shared addresses (shared public keys across coins) http://lightning.network/lightning-network-paper.pdf http://www.ieee-security.org/TC/SP2015/papers-archived/6949a104.pdf
 * User data could be indexed via addresses  - and a single user could have multiple addresses based on data types to be stored.
 * OpenEMR for health records (need something more interesting to include research data)
-* Trafodion for public data
+* Trafodion/GunDB for public data
 * Elastic for search

 ## Contributors